Home / Lebanese Recipes / Lebanese Kafta Kabobs with Tahini Sauce

 Absolutely!
 Just use the broiler instead.
 Directions are included below.

-You can form these kebabs on a skewer or simply form them by hand – whichever you prefer.
+You can form these kabobs on a skewer or simply form them by hand – whichever you prefer.
 While olive oil isn’t necessary, I like to put it on the pan to prevent them from sticking.

 When grilling, I like to rotate every two minutes for a total of 8 minutes per skewer.
 This usually results in perfectly tender, medium beef.